launchdarkly-labs/node-holiday-tracing/readme.md

-## Creating customized user experiences with Express JS and LaunchDarkly segment targeting
+## ❄️ Tracing the impact of holiday styling in your Node.js app, LaunchDarkly style

-Example [Express](https://expressjs.com/) app that can be integrated with [LaunchDarkly's Node.js server side SDK](https://docs.launchdarkly.com/sdk/server-side/node-js).
+Example [Express](https://expressjs.com/) app that can be integrated with [LaunchDarkly's Node.js Observability SDK](https://launchdarkly.com/docs/sdk/observability/node-js)).

 ### How to get started: